M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 ![Image of the field where the file name is entered, with "introduction.md" written in it.](../../static/include_type.png)

-Now, you can add your content to the file.
+Now, you’re all set to add some content!

 ## Next Section:

-In the next section, we present a short overview on how to format your content with Markdown.
+In the next section, we’ll show you how to format your content using Markdown.